Science in Practice

 The Morrison Lectureship is named in honor of Dr. Bob Morrison for his work in the areas of swine disease epidemiology and factors that drive productivity and economics in the swine industry.
 Throughout his distinguished professional career, Dr. Bob Morrison was an integral part of the swine community as a practitioner, professor, swine producer, researcher, veterinarian, mentor, and valued colleague and friend to many.

 Bob’s drive and passion invigorated everyone he touched and was evident in all aspects of his life and work.
 He ably combined grace, sincerity, kindness, humor, and a great vitality.
 He had a boundless sense of curiosity, with which he guided us to seek out answers with him.
-Dr. Morrison created the Swine Health Monitoring Project which provides the ability for the swine industry to detect and address emerging pathogens while delivering value and support to the program participants.
+Dr. Morrison created the Swine Health Monitoring Project, which provides the ability for the swine industry to detect and address emerging pathogens while delivering value and support to the program participants.
 Bob strongly believed in the importance of the MSHMP and its underlying mission to aid the swine community to improve animal health.
-Dr. Morrison led the organization of the Leman Conference in the US and China and died on May 2, 2017 in a tragic car accident in the Czech Republic.
+Dr. Morrison led the organization of the Leman Conference in the United States and China.
+He died on May 2, 2017, in a tragic car accident in the Czech Republic.

 The Pijoan Lecture is named in honor of Dr. Carlos Pijoan for his work in the area of swine respiratory disease and the influence of swine production systems on the dynamics of microorganisms such as porcine reproductive and respiratory syndrome virus, Haemophilus parasuis, Streptococcus suis, and Mycoplasma hyopneumoniae.
 Dr. Pijoan received his veterinary degree from the National University of Mexico in 1969 and his PhD from the University of Surrey in the United Kingdom in 1973.
 In 1982, he joined the University of Minnesota College of Veterinary Medicine, where he was the founder and director of the Swine Disease Eradication Center and a professor in the Veterinary Population Medicine department.